-- Pursuing research on enrergy optimization of large scale distributed compute infrastructures - Intend to include in publications the total amount of compute hours required for running all associated experiments, especially when using supercomputers. - Lead and participate to different local LIG and INRIA groups in charge of evaluating, proposing and implementing solutions to limit our environmental impact in the lab - · Bicycle is Datamove favorite transportation mode for commuting s, Understand Computing by Arnold Rosenberg and Denis Trystram [14].
-In this book the authors aim to endow the reader with an operational, conceptual, and methodological understanding of the discrete mathematics that can be used to study, understand, and perform computing.
+- Pursuing research on enrergy optimization of large scale distributed compute infrastructures - Intend to include in publications the total amount of compute hours required for running all associated experiments, especially when using supercomputers, to, in a first step get a measure of the impact of our experimentation activity. - Lead and participate to different local LIG and INRIA groups in charge of evaluating, proposing and implementing solutions to limit our environmental impact in the lab - Take actions for lowering our carbon impact (extend laptop, smart phones, servers life to 5-8 years, favor fixing equipment rather then replacing them, put priority on train rather than plane) - · Bicycle is just our favorite, very low carbon, way for commuting.